piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 });
 ```

-This small code snippet hides a surprisingly large codebase, because internally,
-the handler bridges two fundamentally different models:
+Internally, the handler bridges two fundamentally different models:

 - mediasoup's transport-oriented abstractions.
 - the native WebRTC implementation exposed by the selected runtime.

 The concrete WebRTC runtime is injected into the handler rather than imported by
 the library.
-The handler depends on a WebRTC contract, not on a specific
-implementation.

 The complete architecture is illustrated below: